utkuerenk/Gemshell/README.md

 A terminal that uses Gemini API for more performance compared to website.

-`pip install -r reqs.txt` to download required libraries
+`pip install -r requirements.txt` to download required libraries

 Open `setup.py` to setup